Principal Component Analysis (PCA)

 Input signals: From the dropdown menu, select at least one signal to serve as variable(s) for the model.

 Training window: Select the fixed window of data on which the model will be trained.
-This defaults to the display range but can be modified.
+If no training condition is selected, the fixed window defaults to the display range of the worksheet.

 Number of principal components: Defaults to 3 and cannot exceed the number of input signals.
 Too many components leads to overfitting which is when a model learns too much from the specific details and noise in the training data, leading it to be overly sensitive.
 This results in a model that performs well on the training set but poorly on test or validation data.
-The number of principal components determines the dimensionality reduction which in turn impacts how much of the original data's variance you retain.
+The number of principal components determines the dimensionality reduction which in turn impacts how much of the variance of the original data you retain.
+In this example, the user has chosen to use two PCs.

 Advanced Options: